toucansites/toucan/Examples/theswiftdev.com/src/content/blog/posts/2020/building-and-loading-dynamic-libraries-at-runtime-in-swift/index.md

 ---
 type: post
-slug: building-and-loading-dynamic-libraries-at-runtime-in-swift
 title: Building and loading dynamic libraries at runtime in Swift
 description: Learn how to create a plugin system using dynamic libraries and the power of Swift, aka. modular frameworks on the server-side.
 publication: 2020-05-20 16:20:00
-tags: Swift, libraries, frameworks
+tags:
+    - swift
 authors:
     - tibor-bodecs
 ---

 ## Why should we make a plugin system?